ComputerLand: History

 Each store paid a 8% franchise fee and purchased 85-90% of its products from ComputerLand, which sold products at cost to the stores.
 The company kept small inventories of products, focusing on sales and marketing as opposed to product selection or training.
+Individual stores also purchased inventory themselves, outside ComputerLand.
 It set a pattern that dominated PC retailing for the next decade.
 By the time IBM arrived on the scene, the network of branches, all run by franchisees, had grown to 190 in number.
 By the end of 1985, when Millard retired, there were some 800 branches (including some 200 outside the US) and he had become one of the computer billionaires.

 Most ComputerLand stores succumbed to the predation of the "box-shifters" in the price wars of the latter 1980s, after the peak had passed.
 In 1987, Millard sold ComputerLand to E.M.
 Warburg, Pincus & Co. for US$200 million.

 In 1993, Merisel, a competitor company, announced it would purchase the ComputerLand name and all franchise holdings and its Datago aggregation division for $110 million.
 The new Merisel ComputerLand unit was operated by the then-president of Computerland's franchise and distribution business, Martin Wolf.
 The following year, "Vanstar" was selected as the name for the ComputerLand corporate company-owned stores stemming from the Nynex acquisition.
 (Pleasanton, California) after the sale of split-off franchisor to Merisel.

 In 1997 Synnex Information Technologies, a national distributor of microcomputers and communication, networking, peripheral and storage products, purchased substantially all the assets of Merisel FAB Inc., including the ComputerLand franchise.
 Synnex created ComputerLand Corporation, a wholly owned subsidiary of Synnex, consisting of the ComputerLand and Datago businesses.

 On October 9, 1998, Inacom purchased Vanstar for a reported $465 – $480 million.
 The resulting company employed nearly 12,000 and was estimated to generate $7 billion in revenue.

 The acquisition of Vanstar reportedly added a large amount of debt, and it has been said that Inacom overpaid for a company of that size.
 Vanstar had 43.26 million shares outstanding at the time the deal was struck, and shareholders of Vanstar received .64 shares of ICO for each VST share in a stock swap deal, thus the issuance of 27.7 M shares of stock effectively more than doubled the number of outstanding shares while also being dilutive to the existing shares.
 This, plus debt concerns, led to a decline in the price of Inacom's stock.

 Inacom Corporation ceased operations completely in 2000.

 Although the corporate ComputerLand ceased operations [VanStar], many former franchises continue to operate today as independently owned computer businesses under the ComputerLand name.